snl-dakota/dakota/docs/user/usingdakota/studytypes/designofexperiments.rst

 :ref:`"Management of Mixed Variables by Iterator" <variables:mixedview>`) of the Dakota input file.

-Design of experiments method selection recommendations are summarized in :numref:`dace-table4`:
+Design of experiments method selection recommendations are summarized in :numref:`dace:usage:table`:

 .. table:: *Guidelines for selection of parameter study, DOE, DACE, and sampling methods.*
-   :name: dace-table4
+   :name: dace:usage:table
    :align: center
    :widths: auto